 There it is, running a marathon without walking is faster by 2min34sec.
 BUT, and this is a big but, there is a lot more to take into consideration when looking at these results.

-As for my race comparison.
 I believe my times are equivalent because we had a lot better conditions in Wellington for the 1st 30km compared to Hawkes Bay where we had a staunch headwind a majority of the way (it was point-to-point).
-I’d say the conditions for the last 10km were near identical and I was a lot faster in Hawkes Bay (run-walk) and Wellington.
+I’d say the conditions for the last 10km were near identical and I was a lot faster in Hawkes Bay (run-walk) than Wellington.
 Both races were run on entirely flat courses.

 PhD Sport Scientist